banats213/E25_41934_Structural/A3/README.md

 ## An IDS

-The IDS file is included in the subfolder "rules" in the main repo. (not done yet)
+The IDS file is included in the subfolder "rules" in the main repo.
+It will also be included in the main-folder with the script and model itself.

+The IDS-file is named "script_requirements.ids".

+The script checks if the model contains relevant elements (walls, beams etc.) and if they have properties like **dimensions** and **ID**.

 ---